 • Hyperarousal: Being easily startled, having difficulty sleeping, or being constantly on edge.

-for teachers to keep in mind that a child displaying these signs may not necessarily be experiencing trauma.
+For teachers to keep in mind that a child displaying these signs may not necessarily be experiencing trauma.
 These signs can also be indicative of other underlying issues.
 However, if a teacher observes several of these symptoms, consider the possibility of trauma and provide appropriate support and referral.

 How Can Educators Support Students Who Have Experienced Trauma?